Hey Baby (Drop It to the Floor)

-"Hey Baby (Drop It to the Floor)" is a song by American rapper Pitbull featuring T-Pain.
+"Hey Baby (Drop It to the Floor)" is a song by American rapper Pitbull featuring American singer T-Pain.
 It was released on September 14, 2010, as the lead single from Pitbull's sixth studio album Planet Pit.
-The song was written by Pitbull, T-Pain, and Sandy Vee; the latter is also the producer.
-The song samples a line from "Push It" by Salt-N-Pepa.
+The song was written by the two said artists, and Sandy Vee; the latter is also the producer.
+The song interpolates the line "Ooh, baby, baby" from the 1987 song "Push It" by American hip hop group Salt-N-Pepa.

+Composition

+The song has a tempo of 128 beats per minute.

 Critical reception

 Amar Toor from Aol Radio Blog said that the song is "a pulsating rhythm and electrified beats, the track seems like it's tailor-made for South Beach's hottest dance floors. [...]
 Pitbull's reggaeton roots are evident throughout "Hey Baby", as a persistent, pulsating beat keeps the song grooving along, from start to finish.
 And as always, T-Pain puts his own indelible, Auto-Tuned stamp on the song, as he croons, "Hey Baby – you can be my girl I can be your man / And we can pump this jam however you want."